isaac-sim/IsaacLabEureka/README.md

 For each Eureka run, logs for the Eureka iterations are available under ``IsaacLabEureka/logs/eureka``.
 This directory holds files containing the output from each Eureka iteration, as well as output and metrics of the final Eureka results for the task.
+The tensorboard log also contains a Text tab which shows the raw LLM output and the provided feedback at every iteration.

 In addition, trained policies during the Eureka run are saved under ``IsaacLabEureka/logs/rl_runs``.
 This directory contains checkpoints for each valid Eureka run, similar to the checkpoints available